 One of the first things you’ll want to do to narrow down your browsing is to figure out what type of TV you want.
 There are LCD TVs, LED TVs, OLED TVs, and plasma TVs to chose from.

 Plasma: If you’re planning on getting a relatively big TV and are going to focus on high-quality cinematic viewing, a plasma TV might be for you.
-They tend to have excellent color quality and a high contrast ratio (we’ll get into that later), creating a beautiful image.
-On top of that, they often have a wide viewing angle, so it’s easier for multiple people to gather around the screen and still see a clear picture from where they’re sitting without odd color distortion or no image altogether.
+They tend to have excellent color quality and a high contrast ratio (we’ll get into that later), which makes for a beautiful image.
+On top of that, they often have a wide viewing angle, so it’s easier for multiple people to gather around the screen and still see a clear picture from where they’re sitting, without odd color distortion or no image altogether.
 They aren’t the brightest TVs though, so ambient light can become a particular problem for plasmas.

 LED: TVs branded as LED are actually just LCD TVs that use LEDs as a backlight for the liquid crystals in the display.
-If it has “local dimming,” it will have an advantage when it comes to contrast ratio, which is a plus.
-On top of that, they are less power hungry than standard LCDs and plasma.
+If a TV has “local dimming,” it will have an advantage when it comes to contrast ratio, which is a plus.
+On top of that, LED TVs are less power hungry than standard LCDs and plasma.
 Unfortunately, they may be more expensive.